terrestris/shogun-docker/README.md

 ## Steps

+### Required steps for the very first start

-To set all required environment variables, just execute the `./setEnvironment.sh`.
+* Set all required environment variables by executing `./setEnvironment.sh`.

+* Generate a self-signed SSL certificate by executing `generateKey.sh`.

 ### Development (databases and Keycloak)